-Southeast of the Austrian capital, Vienna, the continuous influences of the warm Pannonain climate help define the character of the wines.
-In contrast to other areas, a fuller, rounder body is characteristic of the wines from Carnuntum, the Thermenregion and Burgenland.
-The Pannonian area is where Austria shows off its prowess in red wine production.
-The full-bodied Zweigelt is dominant from Carnuntum to the Seewinkel.
+Southeast of the Austrian capital Vienna, the continuous influences of the warm Pannonain climate help define the character of the wines.
+In contrast to other areas, a fuller, rounded sense of body characterises wines from Carnuntum, the Thermenregion and Burgenland.
+The Pannonian area is where Austria shows off its prowess in red wine production, and the full-bodied Zweigelt is dominant from Carnuntum to the Seewinkel.

-In the Steinfeld of the Thermenregion, the velvety St. Laurent is the ideal variety with its typical morello cherry nose.
-And the Mittelburgenland has been established as a DAC appellation with Blaufränkisch as its calling card varietal.
-The partly loamy soils here contribute to this variety´s unique forest berry bouquet.
-And on the Eisenberg in the south, it already starts to reveal a touch of Styrian freshness.
-A completely different, minerally and tannin-rich type of Blaufränkisch thrives between the Hügelland - on the western shore of the Neusiedlersee (Lake Neusiedl) – and the Spitzerberg in the Carnuntum wine-growing region.
-The cooler sites of the chalk-rich Leithaberg yield particularly great Weißburgunder and Chardonnay wines with sophisticated, multilayered bouquets.
-And on the slopes of the Wienerwald (Vienna Woods), around Gumpoldskirchen, the traditional white production is blooming again with the indigenous varieties Zierfandler and Rotgipfler.
-The high humidity around the Seewinkel, with its countless mini-lakes, is conducive to the development of noble rot (Botrytis cinerea), which leads to the production of supreme world-class wines in Prädikat categories up to the highly-concentrated Trockenbeerenauslese.
-But great sweet wines are made also on the other side of the Neusiedlersee lake, with the renowned Ruster Ausbruch as their flagship.
+The cooler sites of the chalk-rich Leithaberg yield particularly expressive Weissburgunders and Chardonnays, with sophisticated, multilayered bouquets.
+And on the slopes of the Wienerwald (Vienna Woods) around Gumpoldskirchen, the traditional white wine production is blooming again with the indigenous varieties Zierfandler and Rotgipfler.
+The high humidity around the Seewinkel, with its countless small lakes, is conducive to the development of noble rot (Botrytis cinerea), which leads to the production of supreme world-class wines in Prädikat levels ranging up to the highly-concentrated Trockenbeerenauslese.
+But great sweet wines are made on the other side of Lake Neusiedl as well, with the renowned Ruster Ausbruch as their flagship.